ifxdb/PythonIfxDB/README.md

 This set of API implements [Python Database API Specification v2.0](http://www.python.org/dev/peps/pep-0249/).

 ### Project status: Beta
 Most of ifx_db driver functionality is fully functional; we are in the process of adding documentation, tests cases and examples.
-There is a chance API spec might change by the time we arrive public beta.
+There is a chance API spec might change by the time we arrive RC.

 ##### Coming soon
 * Examples